amaranth-lang/rfcs/text/0002-interfaces.md

 2. It simplifies and standardizes assignment of the interface attributes, making the `signature` property the single source of truth for the module's interface;
 3. It makes it easy to convert a single standalone elaboratable to Verilog.

-To this end, a class `amaranth.lib.component.Component` is introduced:
+To this end, a class `amaranth.lib.wiring.Component` is introduced:
 * `Component.__init__` (typically called as `super().__init__()`) updates `self.__dict__` with the result of `self.signature.members.create()`.
 (If there is a name conflict, it raises an error.)
 * `Component.signature` collects PEP 526 variable annotations in the class, if any, and returns a signature object constructed from these, or raises an error otherwise.
 The signature object is created per-instance, not per-class, so that it can be safely mutated if this is a part of the workflow.